Auto1111SDK/Auto1111SDK/README.md

 - Works with a variety of samplers
 - Download models directly from Civit AI and RealEsrgan checkpoints
 - Set custom VAE: works for any model including SDXL
+- Support for SDXL with Stable Diffusion XL Pipelines
+- Pass in custom arguments to the models
+- No 77 prompt token limit (unlike Huggingface Diffusers, which has this limit)

 ## Roadmap

-- Adding support for Stable Diffusion XL checkpoints on GPUs.
-- Adding support to load in custom VAE's
 - Adding support Hires Fix and Refiner parameters for inference.
 - Adding support for Lora's
 - Adding support for Face restoration